CORPORATE SOCIAL RESPONSIBILITY

 Selected list of our initiatives:

-- Paul Alain Foriers and Rafaël Jafferali are both members of the groups of experts chosen by the Belgian Minister of Justice, Koen Geens, to work on a pro bono basis on the redesign and modernisation of the Belgian Companies Code and the Belgian Civil Code respectively.
-Such legislative involvement on a pro bono basis enjoys the full support of Simont Braun.
+- Rafaël Jafferali and Sander Van Loock are both members of the group of experts chosen by the Belgian Minister of Justice to work on a pro bono basis on the redesign and modernisation of the Belgian Civil Code and the Law of Obligations.